-Dog Show Handler Career Profile
+What Does a Dog Show Handler Do?

-A dog show handler is responsible for presenting their canine charges to their best advantage during competition.
-To accomplish this goal, the handler must know the detailed protocols for the breed(s) that they show.
+- Presenting their canine charges to their best advantage during competition.
+To accomplish this goal, the handler must know the detailed protocols for the breeds that they show.
 Varied paces and poses may be required.
 An experienced dog show handler may be familiar with particular judges and what they look for, which can be an advantage.

 A handler generally charges between $50 and $100 per class, per dog.
 Additional fees may be earned for grooming services, boarding, and travel costs.
-There also may be a bonus structure for wins at various levels such as best of breed and best in show.
+There also may be a bonus structure for wins at various levels, such as best of breed and best in show.

 Dog show handlers must also factor in additional costs such as travel expenses, having client/handler contracts drafted, and maintaining insurance policies.